genie0320/Learning-Python/basics/readme.md

-# Learning-Python
+# The basics

 ## Overview

-This repository contains my study notes, practice exercises, and projects as I learn Python.
-The goal is to document my learning journey, provide examples of various Python concepts, and create a personal reference for future projects.
+The professional Python guide for beginners in 2024

 ## Contents